Bangladesh Army: Administrative branches

 Bangladesh Army is divided into the following administrative Corps:

 Rank structure

 Commissioned Officers

-Commissioned officers are honored as 'first class gazetted officers' by the Bangladesh government.
+Commissioned officers are honored as 'first class gazetted officers' by the Government of Bangladesh.

 Non-Commissioned Officers (NCOs) and Ordinary Soldiers

-NCO rank starts from Lance Corporal.
-Sergeants holds key appointments in companies, batteries (company equivalent of artillery), infantry battalions and artillery regiments, e.g. Company Quartermaster Sergeant (CQMS), Regimental Sergeant Major (RSM), persons holding these appointments have separate rank insignias though these are not actually ranks.
+In the Bangladesh Army NCO rank starts after Corporal.
+Sergeants hold key appointments in companies, batteries (company equivalent of artillery), infantry battalions and artillery regiments, e.g. Company Quartermaster Sergeant (CQMS), Regimental Sergeant Major (RSM), persons holding these appointments have separate rank insignias though these are not actually ranks.

+The rank insignia of non-commissioned officers and enlisted personnel.

+Controversies

+In February 2021, an Al Jazeera investigation reported that Bangladeshi military intelligence had secretly procured Israeli-made mobile phone surveillance equipment capable of monitoring multiple targets simultaneously, and that some Bangladeshi military officers received training from Israeli tech experts in Hungary.
+The Bangladesh Army rejected these claims in an official statement.
+The Chairman of the Commission of Inquiry on Enforced Disappearances alleged that several individual armed forces officers, rather than the military as an institution, were involved in enforced disappearances.
+In an official statement, the Bangladesh Army assured that it would take action against any personnel proven to be involved in such activities.

+On 11 October 2025, the tribunal issued arrest warrants against sixteen officers of the Bangladesh Army on criminal charges of enforced disappearance.
+In an immediate response, Army Headquarters released a statement disclosing that the indicted officials had been taken into military custody.

 List of cantonments

 Cantonments are where Bangladesh Army personnel work, train, and live.